okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/index.md

    * Select the **Refresh Token** checkbox.
    * Set **Sign-in redirect URIs** to <StackSnippet snippet="redirecturi" inline />
+   * Set **Controlled Access** to **Allow everyone in your organization to access**.

 1. Click **Save**.
 1. On the **General** tab, note the **Client ID** value (and if applicable, the **Client secret** value) that is used later in your embedded solution.

 <StackSnippet snippet="emailcallbackuri" />

-> **Note:** New apps are automatically assigned the shared default authentication policy with a catch-all rule that allows a user access to the app using either one or two factors, depending on your org setup.
-To view more information on the default authentication policy, from the left navigation pane, select **Security** > **Authentication Policies** and then select **Default Policy**.
+> **Note:** New apps are automatically assigned the default authentication policy, which requires a user to verify their identity with two factors.
+To view or change this policy, select the **Sign On** tab, and then locate the **User Authentication** section.

 <StackSnippet snippet="appsbaseurl" />

 ## Set up your Okta org for your use case

-After you've created your app integration in your Okta org, the next step is to configure your app and org to support the use case that you're implementing.
+After you've created your app integration in your Okta org, the next step is to configure your app and org to support the use cases that you're implementing.

 * For a basic password factor only use case, see [Set up your Okta org for a password factor only use case](#set-up-your-okta-org-for-a-password-factor-only-use-case)
 * For a password-optional use case, see [Set up your Okta org for a password-optional use case](#set-up-your-okta-org-for-a-password-optional-use-case)